Ampers4nd/bang/README.md

 I've swiched out the DB model.
 I now assume CouchDB running on port 5894.
 I'll add some details later.

+The default couchdb has it listening only to requests made from the local environment.
+Before deploying for remote access, couch will need to be configured to restrict access.

 ####################

 YAWS: